rgardler/DigitalPainting/Assets/Digital Painting/Docs/Interactions.md

 In the Timeline editor for the `Place Item In Storage Timeline` click "Add" and select `wizardscode.interaction` -> `Digital Painting Manager Control Track`.
 Now add a `Drop Item Control Asset` to this track.
 In the inspector set the `Ability` to `Weak Levitate Item Spell`.
 When triggered this interaction will drop the item, using the Levitate spell, into the storage container, adding it to the inventory.

 ## Creating New PlayableAssets for use in Interaction Timelines

+TODO: Rewrite for the new Base Class Structure

 You may need to create new playable assets for use in your timelines.
 Lets take a look at how to do that.
 In the previous section we used existing playable assets to create a timeline for storing items in a storage container.
 Lets suppose we want to automatically take an item out of the players inventory to add to storage.
 To do this we will need a new playable asset.